geminovc/model/original_bilayer/README.md

 * `init_networks`: This is the list of the networks you want to initialize with previous checkpoints.
 * `init_which_epoch`: The epoch to initialize the wights from.
 * `which_epoch`: Epoch to continue training from, you can set the value to 1 when you want to train the network from scratch.
-* `skip_test`: If used it assumes you want to skip the tests (even if set to False!).
-If not, the model automatically is tested on the test data and the results will be available in `experiment_dir/runs/experiment_name/images/test`.
+* `skip_test`: Flag which when used prevents model from being automatically tested on the test data and storing results at `experiment_dir/runs/experiment_name/images/test`.
-* `skip_metrics`: If used it assumes you want to skip the metrics (even if set to False).
-If not, the model automatically is tested on the test data and the results will be available in `experiment_dir/runs/experiment_name/images/metrics`.
+* `skip_metrics`: Flag which when used prevents model from being automatically tested on the metrics data and storing results at `experiment_dir/runs/experiment_name/images/metrics`.
 * `frozen_networks`: If you want to freeze some networks, you can put their name in this list.